mgarard/KNIME/Chemistry/Clustering Chemical Libraries/readme.md

 1. Clusters can be clustered.
 Why is that important?  (see reading)
     1. Maybe you clustered a set down to 5 clusters and that did not represent your data well and getting a larger diverse set from the clusters would help represent that library better than the cluster centers alone.
 For example, from one cluster, you could find 5 more most diverse molecules within that cluster to represent it rather than just the center.
     2. Maybe you want to screen more of your library against a target and want to know where to start.
 You can add a known active to a set and see what cluster it falls into.
 The cluster that contains the known active might give you the best results.
+    3. Perhaps, you could simply collect rerun the clustering multiple times to find many centers from random intiation events.
+This may not work if there is a clear separation within the library and you chose the best number of clusters to use.
+You could end up with the same center or compounds very close to it.
+Clustering clusters would bust this.
 2. Fingerprints can be combined.
 Do you know which fingerprint is best?
     1. One strategy has been to combine fingerprints
     2. Clusters may differ between fingerprints
     3. Do the zeros matter?
-Hempel’s Raven has an answer.  (see reading) PCA can be use to find the elements of the fingerprint which is most important.
+Hempel’s Ravens has an answer.  (see reading) PCA can be use to find the elements of the fingerprint which is most important.

 ## Reading